QianqianQ/stats-test-analyzer/replit.md

 ## Overview

-This is a full-stack web application for performing statistical significance testing on A/B test data.
-The platform provides comprehensive statistical analysis including chi-square tests, z-tests, confidence intervals, and effect size measurements.
-It features a Python Flask backend with NumPy/SciPy for statistical calculations and an Angular 19 frontend with Bootstrap styling.
+This is a full-stack web application designed for performing comprehensive statistical significance testing on A/B test data.
+The platform combines a Flask-based Python backend with an Angular frontend to provide enterprise-grade statistical analysis capabilities including chi-square tests, z-tests, confidence intervals, and effect size measurements.

 ## System Architecture